NANOGrav 15-year gravitational-wave signals from binary supermassive black-holes seeded by primordial black holes, and implications for the origins of Little Red Dots: Abstract

 \section{Abstract}

 In this paper, we explain the recently reported a nHz-band gravitational-wave background from NANOGrav 15-year through the merger of binary super-massive black holes with masses of $10^9 M_{\odot}$ formed by the growth of primordial black holes.
 When a primordial black hole accretes at a high accretion rate, it emits a large number of high-energy photons.
 These heat the plasma, causing high-redshift cosmological 21cm line emission.
 Since this has not been detected, there is a strict upper bound on the accretion rate.
-We have found that with the primordial black hole abundance $10^{-14} \lesssim f_{\rm PBH} \lesssim 10^{-12}$ and the mass $1 M_{\odot} \lesssim m_{\rm PBH} \lesssim 10^3 M_{\odot}$, we successfully fit the nHz band gravitational wave background from NANOGrav 15-year while avoiding the 21 cm line emission.
-We propose that future observations of the gravitational wave background and the cosmological 21cm line can test this scenario.
+We have found that with the primordial black hole abundance $10^{-14} \lesssim f_{\rm PBH} \lesssim 10^{-12}$ and the mass $1 M_{\odot} \lesssim m_{\rm PBH} \lesssim 10^3 M_{\odot}$, we successfully fit the nHz band gravitational wave background from NANOGrav 15-year while avoiding the 21 cm line emission. {\bf In addition, we also discuss the implication for the origins of the Little Red Dots.} We propose that future observations of the gravitational wave background and the cosmological 21cm line can test this scenario.